 Answers that Fall Flat

 These are all real questions and criticisms working adults encounter before becoming ESL instructors in foreign countries.
 They also have questions about sustainability, working conditions, pay and travel opportunities.
-Unfortunately, the web is devoid real answers to these questions.
+Unfortunately, the web lacks real answers to these questions.
 Instead, ESL companies promise their certifications will break people away from their mundane existence and enjoin them to a meaningful crusade of changing lives through teaching English.

 On the other hand, post-college graduates spew resentment towards older teachers on ESL forums.
 They claim older teachers can’t succeed in the workforce back home or are in the process of committing career suicide.
 The naivety and delusions of these post-graduates, concerning their envisioned success and fulfillment in the work force back home, cannot be understated.

 Finally, the common western skeptic, like my father, deduces teaching abroad to a poor economy.
 Oddly enough, job security and employment are not primary reasons for older individuals to teach overseas.
 While job opportunity and security influences younger teachers, the influence of job security wanes as an individual ages.
+Although, individuals can secure a very nice living through ESL instruction, especially if they are frugal.

 The Real Answers